williamhullender/osticket-prereqs/README.md

 </p>
 <br />

-Some extensions are not enabled on the osTicket browser.
+Should bring you to this page and if you notice some extensions are not enabled on the osTicket browser.

 </p>
 <br />